SeopaTebogo20/University-Research-Collaboration-Platform/src/docs/WelcomePage.md

 - Subheadline explaining the platform's purpose
 - Call-to-action buttons: "Get Started" and "Learn More"
 - A research collaboration image that adds visual context
-- Gradient text highlighting for emphasis on key phrases
+- Gradient text highlighting for emphasis on key phrases.

 ### 3. Features Section
 This section showcases platform capabilities with: